Climate in Bourne

 Summer in Bourne (June - September)

 The warmest mouths tend to be June, July and August were the average high temperature typically ranges between 18℃ to 22℃.
 The warmest period will generally be experienced in late July and early August were the town is likely to see average high temperatures of a very pleasant 22 to 23℃.
 On occasions temperatures do peek into the upper twenties, but rarely reach above 30℃ (a temperature of 30℃ or more is likely to be recorded on around two days each summer).
 Bourne tends to experience the highest temperatures during settled spells when the wind direction is from a southerly direction as this pulls up warm or hot air from places such as Spain, Africa and the Azores.
 As a rule, Bourne has a pleasant climate during summer, with temperatures rarely reaching levels that would be considered too hot.
-It can, however, be humid in the summer and so at times even relatively low temperatures can seem sticky and uncomfortable - this makes it particularly difficult to sleep at night as most homes in Bourne do not have the benefit of air conditioning.
-The highest temperature ever recorded in Bourne was 36.0℃ in July 2015.
+It can, however, be humid in the summer and so at times it can be sticky and uncomfortable - this makes it particularly difficult to sleep at night as most homes in Bourne do not have the benefit of air conditioning.

 There are usually plenty of warm and sunny days to be had during the summer months, and certainly during dry settled periods, it's not uncommon for temperatures to hover into the mid to late twenties for concurrent days.
 Good weather during summer can never be guaranteed, however, and as a general rule the hot sunny conditions that we normally associate with summer will be periodic, being interspersed with cooler more unsettled conditions.